ChaseClark/cc-dfs-graph/README.md

 # cc-dfs-graph
  Assignment for data structures class

-Run the main method or use the jar file
+cd into the jar folder and run java -jar cc-dfs-graph.jar